 - Providing abstract stories and vague terminologies that the audience cannot understand

 Therefore, you should always bear in mind that it’s the AUDIENCE that matters, and only deliver a speech that cater to their needs.

 For example, if you are presenting in a college setting, an in-depth academic subject relating to your topic would be suitable.
 However, for a business team meeting, insightful business reports and analyses are essential.
 Similarly, for a general audience, your speech should use a common language that is easy to understand.

 Mistake 2: Flooding Your Audience with Information

 This is a bad introduction example!
-Let’s face it, we have all been there.
+Let’s face it, and we have all been there.
 We feared we the audience wouldn’t be able to comprehend our speech, so we tried to make it as detailed as possible.
 As a result, the audience is flooded with too much info.
 This habit undermines your ability to connect with and inspire people.

 Instead, know your audience.
 Assume that you are one of them.
 Assume what they know, and get to the point speeches!
 Then, you would have the ground to cover the proper amount of info and deliver a persuasive and insightful speech, choke-free.

 Mistake 3: Bad Speeches Are Ones without An Outline